event-driven-dotnet/Home/ReadMe.md

 ## Introduction

 [Microservices](https://en.wikipedia.org/wiki/Microservices) is a popular paradigm for building highly scalable and flexible distributed systems based on Cloud computing.
 While the *what* of microservices is fairly unambiguous, the *how* is replete with pitfalls and perils.
 Many teams embark on the road of good intentions only to find themselves mired in a quicksand of tightly coupled systems -- the [distributed monolith](https://www.simplethread.com/youre-not-actually-building-microservices/) -- with few of the benefits but most of the difficulties of a traditional monolith.
-Much of this stems from using synchronous REST calls as the primary means of inter-service communication, which can result in systems that are brittle and inflexible, with teams that block one another and services that must be deployed and scaled as a single unit.
+Much of this stems from using synchronous REST calls as the primary means of inter-service communication, which can result in systems that are brittle and inflexible, teams that block one another, and services that must be deployed and scaled as a single unit.

 The purpose of [Event Driven .NET](https://github.com/event-driven-dotnet) is to provide a platform where .NET developers can build loosely coupled distributed systems consisting of services that can be deployed and scaled independently, replacing point-to-point communication with an [event bus abstraction](https://github.com/event-driven-dotnet/EventDriven.EventBus.Abstractions) that promotes asynchronous communication using a message broker.